Mechanics of Materials

 In order to make it possible to make industrial FE-analyses of large-scale structures, there is a need to develop methods that provide enough accuracy with rather large elements.
 We therefore develop methods where the adhesive layer is considered as a structural element.
 Similarly as the well-known structural theories of beams and shells, we consider the thickness of the adhesive layer as a parameter of the problem.

-Fatigue of adhesively bonded structures (2011-2013) is a KK HÖG project where fatigue of adhesive joints is in focus.
+Fatigue of adhesively bonded structures (2011-2014) is a KK HÖG project where fatigue of adhesive joints is in focus.
 Partners are Saab Automobile, Scania, Volvo Cars, Volvo AB and DOW.
-Project leader Dr Thomas Carlberger.
+Project leader is Dr Thomas Carlberger.

 Lightweight joints (2013-14) is a Volvo Preferred Academic Partner project aiming at lightweight joining solutions for industrial applications.
 Project leader is Dr Anders Biel.